 All riders and horses are unique

-There isn’t a one size fits all approach to building strength and fitness, what you spend time on will completely depend on both of your conformation and disciple goals.
+There isn’t a one size fits all approach to building strength and fitness, what you spend time on will completely depend on both you and your horses conformation and discipline goals.